 7. Varun Bhanot – Co-founder & CEO, MAGIC AI

-- Company: MAGIC AI is a UK-based fitness technology startup that offers an AI-powered personal training experience at home.
-By integrating advanced computer vision and smart hardware, MAGIC AI provides personalized workout sessions, real-time feedback, and adaptive training plans, aiming to make high-quality fitness coaching accessible and affordable.
+Varun Bhanot is the co-founder of MAGIC AI, a UK-based fitness technology startup delivering AI-powered personal training experiences at home.
+Through a combination of smart hardware and advanced computer vision, MAGIC AI offers personalized workout sessions, real-time feedback, and adaptive training plans—making elite-level coaching accessible and affordable for everyday users.

 8. Molly Johnson-Jones – CEO & Co-founder, Flexa Careers